SadeghRahmaniB/Epic-ReduAct/README.md

 # Epic-ReduAct Dataset

 We carefully curated a dataset to compare human and AI vision capabilities, called **Epic-ReduAct**.
-This dataset is derived from the standard egocentric kitchen activity dataset, [EPIC-KITCHENS-100](https://epic-kitchens.github.io/2025), and systematically reduces both spatial and temporal information.
+This dataset is derived from the standard egocentric kitchen activity dataset, [EPIC-KITCHENS-100](https://epic-kitchens.github.io/2025), and systematically reduces spatial information.

 ## Overview